jnqian99/academic-performance/README.md

     - The highest **Silhouette Score** of **0.23** was observed at **k=4**.
     - Scores for **k=2** and **k=3** were also relatively high, which aligns with the binary nature of the dataset (dropout vs. not dropout).
     - Beyond `k=4`, the scores drop significantly, indicating that higher cluster values might introduce noise or split meaningful groupings.
+    - Overall, the relatively low scores (maximum ~0.25) suggest that the dataset does not form highly distinct clusters, which might result from overlapping features or noise.

     After selecting **k=4**, Hierarchical Clustering was applied to the dataset.
 The data was reduced to **3 dimensions** using **Principal Component Analysis (PCA)** for visualization.
 Two 3D scatter plots were generated to display the clusters from different viewpoints: